denisekart/advent-of-linq-2022/README.md

 The [adventofcode.com](https://adventofcode.com/) challenge for year 2022.

-Let's do this in [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/).
+Let's do this in [LINQ](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) this year.

 > I know, I know - not everything can be solved by LINQ and not every solution is optimal when using LINQ.
 That being said, LINQ is fun (I promise)!

-**Notice*:*
+**Notice:**

 All code written for this years' Advent of Code was synthesized by an organic intelligence (classification pending 😆) called MyBrain™.
-I do not use intelligent coding assistants or tools to come up with these solutions.
+I do not use intelligent coding assistants or other types of tools to come up with these solutions.

 ## 🎄🎄 Requirements